13,19 €

 • Format: ePub

-A sweeping, multi-generational novel that traces the fractured bonds between three sisters In the summer of 2014, three estranged sisters are drawn back into each other's orbits through the discovery of their late father's lost paintings.
-As Mediha, Zainab, and Ishtar lay claim to his legacy-an inheritance laced with exile, betrayal, and an Iraq they no longer recognise-Zainab's son Nizar, a traumatized war correspondent, returns to the family fold.
-As summer bleeds into autumn and the truth about the family paintings unfurls, Mediha, Zainab, and Ishtar are forced to confront the personal and…mehr
+A sweeping, multi-generational saga that traces the fractured bonds between three Iraqi-British sisters In the summer of 2014, three estranged sisters are drawn back into each other's orbits through the discovery of their late father's lost paintings.
+As Mediha, Zainab, and Ishtar lay claim to his legacy-an inheritance laced with exile, betrayal, and an Iraq they no longer recognise-Zainab's son Nizar, a war correspondent haunted by his time on the front lines, returns to the family fold.
+As summer bleeds into autumn and the truth about the paintings unfurls, the family is forced to confront…mehr

 • Geräte: eReader